akerfel/population-simulation/README.md

 ### population-simulation

 Visual population simulation.
-Squares bouncing off of each other and stuff.
+Circles bouncing off of each other and stuff.

 ![demonstration](demonstration.gif)